ButterCMS/buttercms-angular-tutorial/README.md

 # Setup

 ## Important Notice
 This project was created as an example use case of ButterCMS and Angular, and will not be actively maintained.

-If you’re interested in exploring the best, most up-to-date way to integrate Butter into Angular, you can check out the following resources:
+It has been archived, but if you’re interested in exploring the best, most up-to-date way to integrate Butter into Angular, you can check out the following resources:

 ### Starter Projects